- This post contains affiliate links. Read more here.

-Are you getting ready to hide colorful eggs in the yard for the kids, or accompany little ones to a community egg hunt?
+Are you getting ready to hide colorful eggs in the yard for the kids?
 Do you miss the candy extravaganza of your childhood Easters?
 Do you want your dog to have a great Easter, too?
-Of course you do.
-Fortunately, it’s not hard to recreate Easter fun with your dog.
+Of course you do!
+Fortunately, it’s not hard to recreate Easter fun at home with your dog.
 Dogs love a good Easter egg hunt.
-You know, minus the candy.
+You know—minus the candy.

-With some basic safety precautions, your dog can join in the Easter egg hunt this year.
-In fact, dog-friendly egg hunts are growing in popularity around the country.
-Read on for tips, tricks, and fun ideas for including your dog on Easter.
+With some basic safety precautions, your dog can enjoy an Easter egg hunt of his own this year.
+Read on for tips, tricks, and fun ideas for including your dog in your backyard Easter celebrations.

 Real eggs are a kind of superfood for dogs, so your dog can absolutely partake in some boiled egg goodness.
 The yolk and whites are good for a dog’s health—and even the shell, as it turns out, which contains calcium.